 Making clothing uses enormous amounts of water (approximately 700 gallons for a t-shirt), and synthetic fabrics take several hundred years to biodegrade.
 These synthetic fabrics contain plastics, and the manufacturing process results in a host of harmful gases.
 The dyes that are used in clothing directly pollute our oceans because the water leftover from the dying process is dumped directly into rivers and streams that lead right to it.

 To combat this, opt for timeless pieces that you won’t want to ditch when the trends change.
 Buying secondhand is also a great way to increase your wardrobe and reduce waste.

 If you know that you’re not going to get around to using that 56-color eyeshadow palette you were gifted, pass it on to someone else who will enjoy it, or bring it to your local thrift store.
-There is an astonishing amount of perfectly usable items with nothing wrong with them that end up in landfills, items that someone else could have used.
+There is an astonishing amount of perfectly usable items that end up in landfills, items that someone else could have used.